- Dry eye syndrome facts

-- What are the complications of dry eye syndrome?
+- What are over-the-counter medical treatments for dry eye syndrome?

-- What is the treatment for dry eye syndrome?
+- What types of medications (prescriptions) are used in the medical treatment of dry eye syndrome?

 - Can self-care treatments and remedies help alleviate dry eyes?

-- What is the medical treatment for dry eye syndrome?
+- What is chronic dry eye syndrome?

 - Can surgery treat dry eye syndrome?

-- What other therapies are used to treat dry eye syndrome?
+- What are other therapies that treat dry eye syndrome?